ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 |  |  +---w incident-no*
 |  |          -> /inc:incidents/inc:incident/inc:incident-no
 ~~~~
-After an incident is generated, updated, or cleared, (In some
+After an incident is generated, updated, or cleared, the operator
-scenarios where automatic diagnosis and resolution are supported, the
+needs to confirm the incident to ensure that the client knows the incident.

-status of an incident may be updated multiple times or even
+In some scenarios where automatic diagnosis and resolution are supported, the
-automatically resolved.)
-The operator needs to confirm the incident
+status of an incident may be updated multiple times or even automatically
-to ensure that the client knows the incident.
+resolved.
+Therefore the incident-acknowledge rpc can confirm multiple incidents

-The incident-acknowledge rpc can confirm multiple incidents at a time
+at a time.

 ## Incident Diagnose